What Is Recruitment Process Outsourcing? 5 Facts You Need to Know

 Another big plus of RPO is that it sharpens up your hiring efficiency and speeds up how quickly you can fill those open roles.
 On average, you’re looking at RPO knocking a good 30–40% off your time-to-fill.

-How does it manage that, you might ask?
+How does it manage that?
 Well, it tackles those typical hold-ups head-on, such as:

 All In Outsourcing has helped one of their clients slash their average time-to-hire from a sluggish 42 days down to a much more respectable 18 days, simply by putting dedicated recruiters on the job and smoothing out the recruitment process.